Accelize/apyfal/docs/getting_started.rst

 Using Accelerators consumes "Coins" based on amount of processed data.

+Metering information are available on
-You can access to your metering information on your `AccelStore account <https://accelstore.accelize.com/user/applications>`_.
+`AccelStore account <https://accelstore.accelize.com/user/applications>`_.